Baker-IGM/IGME-110/projects/Paper.md

 Here are some examples of the types of arguments you could make:

 -   "Photoshop is the most important tool for interactive designers to learn."
--   "[Book/Movie Title] was hugely influential in the development of XXX media."
+-   "`Book/Movie Title` was hugely influential in the development of XXX media."
--   "[Technology Type] will be the next big thing in interactive media."
+-   "`Technology Type` will be the next big thing in interactive media."

-Be sure to select an appropriate topic; one where you can find sufficient resources--online and/or offline--and, ideally.
+Be sure to select an appropriate topic; one where you can find sufficient resources--online and/or offline--and, ideally, one with some originality.
 If you're having trouble thinking of a suitable topic, feel free to contact me for help.

 Write the paper in your own words.
 Any external sources that you quote should be clearly attributed.
 If you plagiarize any of the paper, you will fail not only this assignment, but the entire course.
 We'll be talking about what does and does not constitute plagiarism in class.

 Be creative, and (despite what you may have been told in high school) don't be afraid to be personal.
 You do not need to write a highly formal paper.
 Writing in the first person is encouraged.
 Explain why you chose this topic--what meaning and importance does it have for you?
 What did you find out in doing your research that you didn't know before?
 Don't just summarize the facts that you find...that increases your risk of plagiarism, and decreases your chances of a high grade.
 Instead, do the research, then put the books and printouts away, and think about how you'd explain to your best friend or your parent what's important or compelling about the topic you've chosen.
 Make me care about the topic.

 You must, however, support your opinions and assertions with citations to valid external sources.
 You should provide the source for any quotations or factual information (even if it's not a quotation) that you include in your paper.
-Your bibliography must include a _minimum_ of eight sources, with at least four of those sources being edited, respected sources (books, journals, magazines, newspapers, well-edited websites).
+Your bibliography must include a **minimum** of **four** sources, with at least **two** of those sources being edited, respected sources (books, journals, magazines, newspapers, well-edited websites).
 You may not use reference/tertiary sources (such as encyclopedias or dictionaries)--while it's fine to use them for your research, you should check the original sources they draw from, and use those for your citations.
 When in doubt about a source, ask me!
 You will also need to provide a brief (no more than one paragraph) annotation for each reference, explaining how it was useful for your paper.

+## Resources

 Here are some resources that may be helpful as you work on your paper: